FUSED SILICA MATERIAL DATA

 Performance Comparison

-Understanding how quartz glass compares to other materials helps in selecting the optimal solution for your application.
-Below is a comparison with common alternative materials.
+Understanding how quartz glass compares with other materials helps you select the optimal solution.
+Below is a comparison with common alternatives.

 | Property | Quartz Glass | Borosilicate Glass | Sapphire | Alumina Ceramic |